 This picture was taken in a small private reserve near Etosha.
 A big herd of zebras was running towards the setting sun, causing an amazing amount of dust to fly in the air.
 Then for a split second, those three zebras stopped and turned around to watch us.
-The color version of this photo is part of my portfolio.

 A Curious Little One